Kent Nielsen: Managerial career

 Following his retirement, Nielsen spent years as an amateur football manager until he and former Danish international Lars Lundkvist took over as co-managers of AGF in April 2000.
 He and Lundkvist kept AGF from being relegated, but left the club after the season end.
 In 2001, he was appointed manager of Danish 1st Division club AC Horsens, which he managed to promotion for the Danish Superliga.
 Against all odds, he led the team to survive the 2005–06 Superliga season.
 His success continued during the following season, and he was named 2006 Danish Coach of the Year.
 In the 2007–08 season, his team finished in a historic fifth place, despite having one of the lowest budgets in the league.

 Eventually, Nielsen's achievements with Horsens caught the attention of other clubs.
 In January 2009, he signed a four-year contract with his former club Brøndby IF.
 He managed Brøndby to 17 victories in 38 games.
 In March 2010, he was sacked, following a 1–3 defeat to HB Køge.

-On 11 October 2010 he replaced Magnus Pehrsson as manager of AaB.
-He led the club to the 2013–14 Danish Superliga championship and the 2013–14 Danish Cup.

-In 2015 he became the head coach of OB, where he was for 3 years.
-He was fired due to the team's bad results.
+On 11 October 2010, Nielsen replaced Magnus Pehrsson as manager of AaB.
+He led the club to a domestic double, winning both the 2013–14 Danish Superliga championship and the 2013–14 Danish Cup.
+In 2015, he became the head coach of OB.
+After three seasons, he was sacked due to poor team performance and results.

+Silkeborg

-Afterwards he was as the head coach Silkeborg IF in the Danish 1st Division in August 2018 to replace Peter Sørensen after a bad start to the season.
+Nielsen was later appointed as head coach Silkeborg in the Danish 1st Division in August 2018 to replace Peter Sørensen, following a bad start to the season.
 He would begin in the job from the season after due to an operation after an injury.
 Michael Hansen was the interim coach in the mean time, and during this season the team was promoted, so Nielsen took over the Superliga team in 2019.

-In his first season at the club, the team was relegated due to the Superliga changing structure and going from 14 to 12 teams.
-The club decided however to stick with him, and the season afterwards they were promoted.

-In the 2021-22 season Silkeborg took bronze-medals as a newly promoted team.
-Two years later Kent Nielsen's Silkeborg won the DBU Pokalen in 2024, beating AGF 1-0 in the final.
+In Nielsen's first season at the club, the team was relegated due to the Superliga changing structure and going from 14 to 12 teams.
+The club and Nielsen agreed to, and the season afterwards they were promoted.The following season, Silkeborg finished in third place as a newly promoted team.
+Two years later, Silkeborg won the Danish Cup in 2024, beating AGF 1–0 in the final.

+In December 2025, Nielsen managed his 600th match in the Danish Superliga, a record for the league.

+On 11 June 2026, Silkeborg announced Nielsen's departure, after he accepted to become an assistant to Brian Riemer in the Denmark national team.